Legal issues of Chris Brown: 2013 Hit and run

-In July 2013, Brown's probation was revoked after he was involved in an alleged hit and run in Los Angeles.
-He was released from court and scheduled to reappear in August 2013 to learn whether he would serve time in prison.
-The charges would later be dropped, but Brown would have 1,000 additional hours of community service added to his probation terms.
+2013 Washington, D.C. assault and probation violation

 In October 2013, Brown was arrested for felony assault in Washington, D.C., after refusing to take a picture with a man, and throwing a punch that broke the man's nose.
 The charge was reduced to a misdemeanor.
 Brown spent 36 hours in a Washington jail and was taken to court in shackles.
 He was released and ordered to report to his California probation officer within 48 hours.

 On October 30, 2013, Brown voluntarily entered rehab.
 After Brown completed his 90 days, the judge ordered him to remain a resident at the Malibu treatment facility until a hearing on April 23, 2014.
 The deal was if Brown left rehab, he would go to jail.
 On March 14, 2014, Brown was kicked out of the rehab facility and sent to Northern Neck Regional Jail for violating internal rules.
 He was expected to be released on April 23, 2014, but a judge denied his release request from custody either on bail or his own recognizance.
 At his May 9, 2014, court date, Brown was ordered to serve 131 days in jail for his probation violation.
 He was sentenced to serve 365 days in custody; however, the judge gave him credit for 234 days he had already spent in rehab and jail, as well as credits for good behavior while behind bars.
 Brown was released from jail on June 2, 2014.

-Mike G assault
+2016 Mike G assault case

 In June 2016, Chris Brown was sued for assault, false imprisonment and battery by Mike G, the singer's former manager, hired in 2012 to help him repair his public image.
-Mike G claimed that on May 10th, 2016, Brown assaulted him, locked him in a room and punched him four times in the face and neck.
+Mike G claimed that on May 10 of that year, Brown assaulted him, locked him in a room and punched him four times in the face and neck.
 Subsequently, Brown accused Mike G on his social media accounts of stealing money while working for him, being fired for it, an accusation that the manager later denied.
 In 2019, the lawsuit was settled out of court, with Brown and the manager informing courts that both parties have reconciled their differences and reached a confidential deal.